Esonhugh/Spider-in-the-Pod-How-to-Penetrate-Kubernetes-with-Low-or-No-Privileges/README.md

 ## Thanks

 1. [Bryan](https://github.com/bryanmcnulty) gave me a lot of help and guidance during the translation process.
+Also, He is a super cool hacker player on HackTheBox platform.
+We learnt AD and cloud together.
+Click his name and checkout his blog.

 ## Sponsor